Skip to main content

 1. Report the violation to the Office of the Dean of Students, Equity, Retention & Success and/or Campus Security.

-2. Report the violation using the Code of Conduct Referral Form.
+2. Report the violation using the Code of Conduct Referral Form: Incident Reporting Form

-The Dean of Students, Equity, Retention & Success or their representative shall investigate all complaints and will assign in writing formal sanctions if justified.
-The disciplinary sanctions, represent a range of actions and seek to preserve flexibility in the imposition of punishment and do not imply an order or sequence of sanctions.
+The Dean of Students, Equity, Retention & Success or their representative shall investigate all complaints and determine appropriate sanctions.
+The disciplinary sanctions represent a range of actions and seek to preserve flexibility in the imposition of punishment and do not imply an order or sequence of sanctions.
 Once formal sanctions have been determined, the student may accept those sanctions or appeal the decision.

 1. Case Dismissed – An action which closes a case for any one of the following reasons: a) not responsible finding is reached by the hearing body/officer, or b) there is a lack of sufficient information and/or evidence.